 Though this house has solar panels, the energetic heavy lifting is being done by propane.
 The biggest energy user of any home in our climate is heating, and this is the exact same time of year when days are the shortest and cloudiest.
 It is, at least for the time being, enormously more cost effective to have the majority of heating come from sources other than our solar panels.

 Propane is used for the primary heating, domestic hot water, kitchen stove, and a backup electricity generator.
-In 2017, we burned 400 gallons of propane, which contained about 10,800 kWh of energy and released 2.9 tons of CO2 in emissions.
+In 2017, we burned 400 gallons of propane, which released 2.9 tons of CO2 in emissions.
 The biggest part of this was space heating.
-The Manitou house uses about half as much energy for heating as the duplex due to high insulation and airtightness, even though it is a bigger place with more surface area exposed to the elements.
+The Manitou house uses about half as much energy for heating as the duplex due to high insulation and airtightness, even though it is a slightly bigger place with much more surface area exposed to the elements.

-This house is relatively similar in total size to the duplex that we rent in the city, and so we use the same estimate of its embodied energy, at 3000 kWh and .8 tons of CO2 per year.
+This house is relatively similar in total size to the duplex that we rent in the city, and so we use the same estimate of its embodied energy, at 1 ton of CO2 per year.
 With the quality that we tried to aim for with the build, I would hope that this building will last much more than one hundred years, but only time will tell.

 Car and truck

 In 2017, we put about 6200 miles on the Subaru and burned 220 gallons of gasoline, and had 3400 miles on the pickup truck for an additional 200 gallons of gas.
-Converting the energy from the gasoline into kilowatt hours, this means we used a total of 14100 kWh of energy and released 4.9 tons of CO2 into the air.
+This released 4.9 tons of CO2 into the air.

 Finally, there is the embodied energy in our vehicles, from all of the mining, refining, production, and assembly needed to put the cars together in the first place.
-One can tally up the total amount of energy, and divide it by the lifetime of the car, giving an annual energy usage for having that vehicle.
-Our pickup is a bigger vehicle and so required more materials, and the two combined lead to an annualized consumption of about 6000 kWh and emissions of 1 ton of CO2.
+One can tally up the total amount of energy, and divide it by the lifetime of the car, giving an annual emissions for having that vehicle.
+Our pickup is a bigger vehicle and so required more materials, and the two combined lead to an annualized production of around 1.4 tons of CO2.

-The energy use of air travel is something we discussed briefly in another article comparing modes of transportation, but the takeaway is that traveling by commercial airplane is roughly as energy efficient per mile as driving a car and that air travel really racks up fuel use and emissions by the large distances traveled.
+The energy use of air travel is something we discussed briefly in another article comparing modes of transportation, but the takeaway is that traveling by commercial airplane is roughly as energy efficient per mile as driving a car, while air travel really racks up fuel use and emissions due to the large distances traveled.
 In 2017, my family of four took one trip by plane to visit family, with about 1900 miles in the round-trip flight.
-This used up about 5900 kWh of jet fuel and released 2 tons of CO2e.
+Our share of the jet fuel for these flights released 2 tons of CO2.

 My family tries to eat well and maintain a relatively balanced and nutritious diet.
 With very young kids it is seldom that we eat out, but we do a lot of home cooking.
 Most of our calories come from the grocery store, and from conventional farming before that.
 We do eat food out of the garden, from local farmers, and a bit more that is hunted and fished, but these make up a very small amount of the total.
 So for the most part, the sorts of figures discussed on our main page on food and diet apply to my own family as well.
-We have already adopted the two main recommendations that are outlined there, of cutting food waste almost to zero, and reducing beef and lamb consumption down to only a time or two per year.
-Accounting for all of the farm and commercial equipment needed to plant, harvest, process and deliver our food to us, I estimate that our food consumption accounts for roughly 16,000 kWh of energy use and 4 tons of CO2 production per year.
+We have already adopted the two main recommendations that are outlined there, of cutting food waste almost to zero, and reducing beef and lamb consumption down to only a few times per year.
+Accounting for all of the farm and commercial equipment needed to plant, harvest, process and deliver our food to us, I estimate that our food consumption accounts for 4 tons of CO2 production per year.

 Other consumer goods

 On top of the big items of homes and cars, we have all the other trappings of modern life, including appliances, furniture, electronics, clothing, and more.
 And all of this stuff has a limited lifespan, whether it be measured in days or decades.
-For many of these items it isn’t easy to track down good estimates of the embodied energy so for the sake of simplicity I will simply say that we have an amount of other stuff that is about the equivalent of our cars.
-Quickly taking stock of our possessions suggests this is close enough for our purposes here, though it would be an interesting exercise to go through item by item.
-With that estimate, making all of our stuff takes about 6000 kWh per year and produces one ton of CO2.
+This is a lot of things to try to account for, so for the sake of simplicity I will simply assume that we buy the same amount of stuff as the average American household (see here for more data).
+It would be interesting to go through item by item, and that is something that we may discuss at a later date.
+Using average American household figures, all of the goods that we purchase per year produce emissions of about 6 tons of CO2.

 My family’s 2017 consumption was far from sustainable.
-We are still somewhere around the average North American level, but we have plans to do better, much better.
-We have put together a five year plan for our family where we aim to reduce by half the amount of greenhouse gas emissions that our family produces.
-We’ve even developed a more speculative 20 year plan that would bring our family’s consumption down to truly long-term sustainable levels.
-This longer term plan is less certain because it depends on larger forces, of technology development, future government regulation, corporate action, and more.
+We are a bit better than the average North American level, but we have plans to do much more.
+We have put together a five year plan for our family where we aim to reduce by half our CO2 emissions from our 2017 levels.
+We’re even developing a more speculative 20 year plan that would bring our family’s consumption down to truly long-term sustainable levels.
+This longer term plan is less certain because it depends on larger forces of technology development, future government regulation, corporate action, and more.
 There are actions that we can take as individuals, but that alone will not be enough.